nopnop2002/esp-idf-irSend/README.md

 # Software requirements
 ESP-IDF V4.4.
 This is because the specifications of the RMT driver have changed significantly with ESP-IDF V5.
-ESP-IDF V5 gives this warning, but work.
+ESP-IDF V5.0 gives this warning, but work.
 ```
 #warning "The legacy RMT driver is deprecated, please use driver/rmt_tx.h and/or driver/rmt_rx.h"
 ```
+Presumably, ESP-IDF V5.1 will completely obsolete the legacy RMT driver.

 # How to get IR code.